SAFETY AND BELIEFS

 Animals are often alone, out in the wilderness where life is insecure.

-It is inherently inclusive of everything possible, it is inherently whole.
+And, it is inherently inclusive of everything possible, it is inherently whole.

-There's no question about what to do next, there's no going round and round in cricles, reasserting the same old ideas and worries, reconfirming our identity and purpose, our beliefs, our comfort zone, our box.
+There is only a vague sense of our identity, wanting, desire, or a sense of purpose.
+There's no going round and round in cricles reasserting the same old ideas and worries, trying to reconfirm our identity and purpose, our beliefs, our comfort zone, our box.

 Animals fear for their mortal safety, as we should for our psychological safety.